 Pelvic Floor Physical Therapy

-Pelvic joints include the pubic symphysis, sacroiliac joints and hip joints.
-Pelvic floor dysfunction can occur when these joints are not working in harmony with the nearby muscles and nerves.
-The result is often a short term or chronic pain state.
+Pelvic joints include the pubic symphysis, sacroiliac joints, and hip joints.
+Pelvic floor dysfunction can occur when these joints are not working in harmony often causing tight and weak nearby muscles and nerves.
+Impairments of the sacroiliac joint, low back, coccyx and/or hip joint can contribute to pain and loss of function.
+The result is often a short term or chronic pain state leading to physical therapy.

 Pelvic Floor Dysfunction and Physical Therapy